-- annually reviewing and recommending corporate goals and objectives relevant to CEO compensation; - · recommending our CEO's compensation to the Board for approval; - reviewing and approving, or making recommendations to the Board with respect to, the compensation of our other executive officers; - overseeing an evaluation of our senior executives; - overseeing the development of our senior executives; - reviewing our diversity and inclusion policies and practices; - periodically reviewing our succession plans for senior executives, other that the CEO, whose succession plan is reviewed by our Nominating & Corporate Governance Committee; - overseeing and administering our cash and equity incentive plans; - reviewing and making recommendations to the Board of Directors with respect to director compensation; - · reviewing and discussing annually with management our "Compensation Discussion and Analysis," if required; and - preparing the annual Compensation and Talent Committee report, if required by SEC rules.
+- annually reviewing and recommending corporate goals and objectives relevant to the compensation for our Chief Executive Officer; - recommending our Chief Executive Officer's compensation to the Board for approval; - reviewing and approving, or making recommendations to the Board with respect to, the compensation of our other executive officers; - overseeing an evaluation of our senior executives; - overseeing the development of our senior executives; - reviewing our diversity and inclusion policies and practices; - periodically reviewing our succession plans for senior executives, other that the Chief Executive Officer, whose succession plan is reviewed by our Nominating & Corporate Governance Committee; - overseeing and administering our cash and equity incentive plans; - reviewing and making recommendations to the Board of Directors with respect to director compensation; - · reviewing and discussing annually with management our "Compensation Discussion and Analysis," if required; and - preparing the annual Compensation and Talent Committee report, if required by SEC rules.

 The Compensation and Talent Committee has the authority to retain or obtain the advice of compensation consultants, legal counsel and other advisors to assist in carrying out its responsibilities.
-For information regarding the role of our compensation consultants in determining our executive compensation, please refer to the section entitled "Executive and Director Compensation-Compensation Setting Process."
+For information regarding the role of our compensation consultants in determining our executive compensation, please refer to the section entitled "Executive and Director Compensation- Compensation Setting Process."